riceissa/issarice.com/wiki/about-this-site.md

 Inspired by [Vipul Naik](http://vipulnaik.com), I am also experimenting with the [tree structure](./using-a-tree-structure-for-websites) of this site.
 In particular, I think many of gwern's pages are too long, so I like to siphon off content to new pages once a section on a page matures enough, etc.

+July 2017 update:
+Over time I've come to think that almost all of my best work is done outside of this site, and that this site has essentially become a trash bin of half-baked ideas, embarrassing-to-read-a-year-from-now opinions, and very occarionally a decent page.
+It does probably show the progress I am (supposedly) making, but does it really make sense to so prominently display this incoherent collection of text under `issarice.com`, while my better work sits on other sites?
+There are now 230 or so pages; must I go through each one labeling them "obsolete"?

 # History

 The direct ancestor of this website is riceissa.github.com (which now redirects